AakashKT/CuckooHashingHLS/README.md

 At this point, clearly we have some linker issues (why does `xocc` not correctly statically link?
 What's up with it?
 Why does it expect it to be able to load a shared library? **WTF is happening**). do note that this is _not_ the way the process is supposed to go according to the tutorial!
+- Of course, there's no static library version of `libxilinxopencl.so`, so that's a dead end.
+I'm completely unsure if the tutorial even makes sense.

 # Considerations of different kinds of KV stores